pdf2htmlEX/buildAndPackagingTools/docs/NewPopplerRelease.md

 ### Review changes

-At this point it is important to move to the pdf2htmlEX development repositry and review the `git diff` to see what has changed between the last and current poppler releases.
+At this point it is important to move to the pdf2htmlEX development repository and review the `git diff` to see what has changed between the last and current poppler releases.
 (This will hint what problems you might have compiling pdf2htmlEX).